Why We Love Our Italian Maremma Sheepdogs!

 We do not fly puppies, but we do have some delivery options depending on your location.
 Delivery charges will apply.

-We prefer homes that have livestock to guard, however, we might consider a pet home depending on the circumstances (like guarding the elderly, children, other dogs, etc.)
+We prefer homes that have livestock to guard, however, we might consider a pet home depending on the circumstances.

 Our Maremma Livestock Guardian Dogs